Math Arrow: Inventor

 The Math Arrow was invented by economist and author Todd Buchholz, a former White House economic adviser and winner of the Allyn Young Teaching Prize at Harvard University.
 Buchholz developed and patented the Math Arrow in conjunction with his daughters Victoria, Katherine, and Alexia.
-The Math Arrow is used in games developed by the educational software company, Sproglit, LLC, of which Buchholz is a founder and serves as chief executive officer.
+The Math Arrow is used in games developed by the educational software company, Sproglit, LLC, of which Buchholz is a co-founder and chief executive officer.

 In an article for the Huffington Post, Buchholz wrote: "Sometimes we need to fundamentally re-examine even the basic tools of the classroom.
 Take the number line, which hangs on the walls of kindergartens across the world.
 Why is it horizontal?
 Are we sure that this linear image is the most effective way to demonstrate relations among numbers?
 What if it had a different shape, for example, a zig-zag?
 Innovations in design can help develop math sense in our children and teach them in a way that engages and plays to their love of images."